ibm-cloud-docs/powervs-vpc/quickstart-next-steps.md

 {: #solution-quickstart-dns}
 {: step}

 The DNS server is running as a service on network-services intel vsi.
-Configure the PowerVS instance to use this DNS service
+Configure the PowerVS instance to use this DNS service.

 1. Run the below commands in a terminal on the the **PowerVS Aix/Linux instance**.
 Fetch the value `dns_host_or_ip_path` from the outputs of the deployment in the project configuration screen.